Ethan-Chester/QuaternaryCalculator-Group10/README.md

 This file shall have screenshots of the project and a small manual on how to use the calculator.
 If there are additional dependencies needed, these should be explained in the readme file as well.
-The task will be divided into the number of team members and each team member MUST commit to the project.